A. Alcohol Abuse and Drug Use Prevention Policy

 - Counseling.
 IIT has a comprehensive drug-free awareness program to inform students about the dangers of drug and alcohol use and to assist them in obtaining counseling and treatment that includes full availability of Student Health and Wellness Center to all students for counseling and/or referral for treatment; educational programs for students, including forums, dissemination of educational materials, and awareness periods (e.g., Alcohol Awareness Week); and other programs and publications as needed.
 Students are encouraged to contact the Student Health and Wellness Center for information or assistance regarding drug or alcohol use.
 If you suspect a fellow student is involved in illegal drug or alcohol use, encourage him or her to seek assistance from the appropriate office.

 - IIT Sanctions.
 Any student suspected of violating this policy is subject to disciplinary action in accordance with the IIT Code of Conduct.
 Sanctions will depend upon (a) the severity of the infraction; (b) if personal injury is involved; (c) if property damage occurs; (d) whether the student is a repeat offender; and (e) if the campus learning environment is compromised.
 Students may also be subject to prosecution where appropriate.
 A fine structure will accompany disciplinary proceedings for all violations of alcohol policy.
-The fine must be paid in full in order for a student to continue in good academic standing, and therefore, be allowed to register for classes and receive grades.
-The fines will be as follows:
+The fine must be paid in full in order for a student to continue in good academic standing, and therefore, be allowed to register for classes and receive grades:

 - First offense: $50.00

 - A third documented violation of the alcohol policy could result in immediate suspension of campus housing privileges as well as possible suspension or expulsion.